Avg: 3.2 from 17 votes

 Pitch 10 5.9 120 feet: Climb the steep corner past 5 bolts to a small ledge

 Pitch 11 5.7 160 feet: Climb the long corner to a flared pod pseudo ledge with two rap anchors.
 (As of 2011 this was the last remaining rappel anchor.
 The next set of anchors has been removed from the top of the next pitch.
-If you continue past this point there are no further fixed belays and you will need to walk off from the summit).
+If you continue past this point there are no further fixed belays and you'll need to walk off from the summit).

 Pitch 12 5.9 140 feet: Climb up the face to the right edge of some roofs.
 Climb the roofs to an alcove where the bolts no longer exist.
 Traverse left then climb to an area where you can place a safe belay.